bneiG1/BCI-Unicorn-Hybrid-Black_P300_Speller/docs/signal_processing.md

 ## Quality Control
 - Reject or flag epochs with excessive amplitude (e.g., >100 μV)

+## Tips & Best Practices
+- Validate input data dimensions and types at each stage.
+- Document all units and signal processing parameters.
+- Maintain consistent sampling rates throughout the pipeline.
+- Log all major signal processing steps and parameter choices.
+- See [troubleshooting.md](troubleshooting.md) for common issues.

 See also: [classification.md](classification.md) for how features are used in P300 detection.